maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

     ## [5,] 789600 4112760 0.4223585
     ## [6,] 789630 4112760 0.4167948

-Since columns named `x` and `y` correspond to geo-coordinates, third column is obvisouly NDVI.
-In order to find the average value of NDVI, third column is used in `mean()` function
+Since columns named `x` and `y` correspond to geo-coordinates, third column is obviously NDVI.
+In order to find the average value of NDVI, third column is used in the `mean()` function.

 ``` r
 NDVI.avg <- mean(dataMatrix[,3])